 Your brand’s identity is the primary, visual communicator with your clients.
 It is the first touch point they have with your brand and can often leave a lasting impression on their interpretation of your products, values and even market dominance.
 What your brand was modelled from in its original conception, versus what your company’s vision is now, may be disconnected, and could be damaging your reputation with potential new clients.

-While it can be a daunting task, particularly with physical products and print collateral, the value of a rebrand, in almost all cases, outweighs the expenditure in resources and financial contribution.
+As all creative, branding and web design Sydney agency experts would agree, while it can be a daunting task, particularly with physical products and print collateral, the value of a rebrand, in almost all cases, outweighs the expenditure in resources and financial contribution.
 Even global, conglomerate powerhouses like Coca-Cola, Meta, Adobe Creative Suite and Mastercard have braved the process, building on their existing, powerful heritage in market to deliver a new identity that showcases the new values and products introduced within their business.

 Some companies even make a habit of it; Apple has rebranded three times.
 Starbucks?
 Four.
 And Pepsi takes the cake an impressive 11 times.
 The result?
 Consistent delivery of relevant, innovative products that remain front of mind with their consumers, building on brand loyalty, increased revenue and growth, and keeping up with the (design trend) Joneses.